 DO NOT declare their value as being the price you paid: if they are dud, then clearly they are not worth this much.
 If you tell an untruth on the paperwork - UK customs may think this is the true actual value and may charge you appropriately!

-Failure to do this may cause the UK customs to slap on a heavy charge - which we will have to pay and charge back to you.
+Failure to do this may cause the UK customs to add on a heavy charge - which we will have to pay and charge back to you.

 Some countries may also have customs 'temporary export' forms.
 Certainly South Africa does (P.T.
 619 - 1986/87).
 Filling one of these in should speed the incoming customs clearance of the equipment when it is returned to you.

 Make sure the carrier you use is fully pre-paid.
-Some carriers slap on a customs clearance handling charge, even when no customs duty is levied.
-Currently only UPS (that we are aware of) do this, so please avoid them.
+Some carriers add on a customs clearance handling charge, even when no customs duty is levied.

 The address to which to send any returns is: